Painting a graph with competing random walks: Further questions

-\section{Further Questions}
+\section{Further questions}

-\begin{enumerate} \item The first step in proving a sequence of random variables $(X_n)$ has a Gaussian limit after appropriate normalization is the determination of the asymptotic mean and variance.
-We remarked in the beginning that, in our case, the expected number of sites colored blue is $|V_n|/2$ and Theorem \ref{thm::main} gives the limiting variance.
-Figure \ref{fig::qq_plots} shows $Q$-$Q$ plots of the empirical distribution of the number of sites painted $1$ in the final coloring against an appropriately fitted normal for three different base graphs.
-Based on these plots, we conjecture that
+(1) The first step in proving a sequence of random variables $(X_n)$ has a Gaussian limit after appropriate normalization is the determination of the asymptotic mean and variance.
+We remarked in the beginning that, in our case, the expected number of sites painted 1 is $|V_n|/2$, and Theorem~\ref{thmmain} gives the limiting variance.
+Figure~\ref{figqqplots} shows $Q$--$Q$ plots of the empirical